roydejong/BeatSaberServerBrowser/README.md

 From there, simply select a game and click Connect to join up.

 ### For hosts
-To show your game in the server browser, you must have the mod installed and flip the switch:
+To show your game in the server browser, you must have the mod installed.

+You can then make your game visible by flipping the switch under Gameplay Setup:

 ![Host UI](https://user-images.githubusercontent.com/6772638/97474280-3d34a000-194c-11eb-8e1a-447a80b4d7bd.png)